 Fort Dalles was a United States Army outpost located on the Columbia River at the present site of The Dalles, Oregon.

 The site where the fort would be established had long been a natural resting place for Native Americans, explorers, traders, and trappers.
-It got its name from early French traders for the word “dalles,” meaning flat rocks or flagstones, which evolved to mean a place where water, confined by rocks, forced its way through, forming falls and rapids.
+It got its name from early French traders, who called the area “dalles,” meaning flat rocks or flagstones, which later came to mean a place where water, confined by rocks, forced its way through, forming falls and rapids.
 These early frontiersmen began to refer to the rapids as the “Grand Dalles.”

 The first permanent structure to be built here was a Methodist Mission in 1838, founded by the Reverend Jason Lee.
 Called “Wascopam” after the resident Wasco Indian tribe, it was initially ministered by Lee’s nephew, Reverend Daniel Lee.

 The missionaries preached from what came to be known as Pulpit Rock.
 The rock was near a spring, with rich soil and abundant timber.
 Adjacent to the rock, the missionaries constructed several log buildings, including a dwelling house; three more structures, one used as a school; and outbuildings.
 Three years later, a Catholic mission opened close by.
-The Methodist efforts at the Dalles failed because of the disinterest of the local Indians in Christianity; however, the mission served as a major stopping place at which wagon trains transferred to rafts to continue downriver.
+The Methodist efforts at the Dalles failed because of the local Indians’ disinterest in Christianity; however, the mission served as a central stopping place where wagon trains transferred to rafts to continue downriver.
 By the time many pioneers reached the mission, many were ill and half-starving as they faced the last great barrier of the Oregon Trail – the Cascade Mountains.
-Because of the steep cliffs that fell straight to the water’s edge, wagons had to be abandoned or disassembled, loaded onto rafts, and floated down to Fort Vancouver or the Willamette Valley.
+Because of the cliffs that fell straight to the water’s edge, wagons had to be abandoned or disassembled, loaded onto rafts, and floated down to Fort Vancouver or the Willamette Valley.

-However, in 1845, the Barlow Road began to be built, and when it was completed the following year, it provided a choice of traveling overland into the valley.
+However, in 1845, construction began on Barlow Road, and when it was completed the following year, it provided a choice of overland routes into the valley.
 Most emigrants shifted to the new road, and the Dalles declined in importance.
 In 1847, the Methodist Mission Society sold The Dalles Mission, its last active post in the Oregon country, to the American Board of Commissioners for Foreign Missions.
-Dr. Marcus Whitman, representing the board, placed his nephew, Perrin B. Whitman, in charge of The Dalles Mission, but he departed in December, the month after the Waiilatpu Massacre.
+Dr. Marcus Whitman, representing the board, appointed his nephew, Perrin B. Whitman, as head of The Dalles Mission, but he departed in December, the month after the Waiilatpu Massacre.
 That same month, volunteer troops arrived from Fort Vancouver and occupied the site.

 Protecting the settlers from the troubles that led to the Cayuse War in 1848, the soldiers initially occupied the abandoned Methodist mission buildings before building a temporary stockade.
 The post was unofficially called Fort Lee at this time.